aichemydev/Wring_docs/docs/Pocket AI/miniext.md

 ![Miniext](/img/pro.png)

-7. Now you will see Pocket AI and you are ready to get started!
+7. Now you will see Glean and you are ready to get started!

 ![Miniext](/img/miniext11.png)

-8. After you have installed Pocket AI, you will see extension button in the toolbar and you'll be able to see the Pocket AI there.
+8. After you have installed Glean, you will see extension button in the toolbar and you'll be able to see the Glean there.

 ![Miniext](/img/minext12.png)

-9. Now you're one click away to open Pocket AI...
+9. Now you're one click away to open Glean...

 ![Miniext](/img/miniext13.png)